ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/multiple-domains-and-web-sites-in-a-single-joomla-installation.md

 Solution for single webspace, with different domains, one Joomla install and depending on the user landing domain, redirects to a different default page.
-Paste following PHP code AS THE VERY FIRST THING in the install's primary index.php file.
+Paste following PHP code **as the very first thing** in the install's primary index.php file.
 To assign another domain, just copy/past the "if" function and edit it with the values of the other domain in the same fashion.
 Further to setup the template views, you